Insect wing: Hypotheses

 Suggestions have been made that wings may have evolved initially for sailing on the surface of water as seen in some stoneflies.
-An alternative idea is that it derives from directed aerial gliding descent—a preflight phenomena found in some apterygote, a wingless sister taxa to the winged insects.
+An alternative idea is that it derives from directed aerial gliding descent—a pre-flight phenomenon found in some apterygotes, a wingless sister taxon to the winged insects.
 The earliest fliers were similar to dragonflies with two sets of wings, direct flight muscles, and no ability to fold their wings over their abdomens.
 Most insects today, which evolved from those first fliers, have simplified to either one pair of wings or two pairs functioning as a single pair and using a system of indirect flight muscles.

 Natural selection has played an enormous role in refining the wings, control and sensory systems, and anything else that affects aerodynamics or kinematics.
 One noteworthy trait is wing twist.
 Most insect wings are twisted, as are helicopter blades, with a higher angle of attack at the base.
 The twist generally is between 10 and 20 degrees.
 In addition to this twist, the wing surfaces are not necessarily flat or featureless; most larger insects have wing membranes distorted and angled between the veins in such a way that the cross-section of the wings approximates an airfoil.
 Thus, the wing's basic shape already is capable of generating a small amount of lift at zero angle of attack.
 Most insects control their wings by adjusting tilt, stiffness, and flapping frequency of the wings with tiny muscles in the thorax (below).
 Some insects evolved other wing features that are not advantageous for flight, but play a role in something else, such as mating or protection.